Getting a visa for your partner to live in the UK

-You or your partner will have to apply online and then they’ll need to make an appointment at a visa application centre.
-You can find their nearest visa application centre on GOV.UK.
+Your partner will have to apply for a family visa online and then they’ll need to make an appointment at a visa application centre.

 Your partner will then have to submit all their documents and evidence for their application to be processed.

 The exact visa your partner needs will depend on your circumstances.